AI Use Cases/Manufacturing

 Expedite fee reduction requires sales to actually honor AI-recommended delivery dates

-The 30-50% reduction in expedite fees depends on sales reps quoting the delivery windows the AI recommends rather than overriding them to win deals on shorter timelines.
+The targeted 30-50% reduction in expedite fees depends on sales reps quoting the delivery windows the AI recommends rather than overriding them to win deals on shorter timelines.
 If competitive pressure or rep incentives routinely push reps to promise dates the plant can't meet, the system surfaces the right answer but the organization ignores it.
 Incentive structures that reward margin-per-deal alongside win rate are a prerequisite for capturing the expedite savings the model enables.

 Frequently Asked Questions